Gradient-Guided Importance Sampling for Learning Binary Energy-Based Models: Related Works

 Learning EBMs has been drawing increasing attention recently.
 Maximum likelihood training with MCMC sampling, also known as contrastive divergence~\citep{hinton2002training}, is the most representative method.
 It contrasts samples from training set and samples from the model distribution.
 To draw samples from the model distribution, we can employ MCMC sampling approaches, such as Langevin dynamics~\citep{welling2011bayesian} and Hamiltonian dynamics~\citep{neal2011mcmc}.
 Such methods are further improved and shown to be effective by recent studies~\citep{xie2016theory,gao2018learning,du2019implicit,nijkamp2019learning,grathwohl2019your,jacob2020unbiased,qiu2019unbiased,du2020improved}.
 These methods, however, require the gradient \emph{w.r.t.} the data space to update samples in each MCMC step.
 Thus, they cannot be applied to discrete data directly.
 To enable maximum likelihood training with MCMC sampling on discrete data, we can naturally use discrete sampling methods, such as Gibbs sampling and Metropolis-Hastings algorithm~\citep{zanella2020informed}, to replace the above gradient-based sampling algorithms.
 Unfortunately, sampling from a discrete distribution is extremely time-consuming and not scalable.
 Recently,~\citet{dai2020learning} develops a learnable sampler parameterized as a local discrete search algorithm to propose negative samples for contrasting.~\citet{grathwohl2021oops} proposes a scalable sampling method for discrete distributions by surprisingly using the gradient \emph{w.r.t.} the data space, which inspires our work a lot.

-Maximum likelihood training with MCMC sampling is computationally expensive since MCMC sampling methods usually require a large number of steps to obtain reasonable samples.
 An alternative method for learning EBMs is score matching~\citep{hyvarinen2005estimation,vincent2011connection,song2020sliced,song2019generative}, where the scores, \emph{i.e.}, the gradients of the logarithmic probability distribution \emph{w.r.t.} the data space, of the energy function are forced to match the scores of the training data.
 Ratio matching~\citep{hyvarinen2007some,lyu2009interpretation} is obtained by extending the idea of score matching to discrete data.
 Our work is motivated by the limitations of ratio matching, as analyzed in Section~\ref{sec:rm_limitation}.
-Stochastic ratio matching~\citep{dauphin2013stochastic} also aims to make ratio matching more efficient by considering the sparsity of input data, while our approach uses the gradient of the energy function.
-Hence, our method is effective for general EBMs, but stochastic ratio matching is limited to sparse data.
+Stochastic ratio matching~\citep{dauphin2013stochastic} also aims to make ratio matching more efficient by considering the sparsity of input data.
+Stochastic ratio matching is limited to sparse data, while our method is effective for general EBMs

 There are some other methods for learning EBMs, such as noise contrastive estimation~\citep{gutmann2010noise,bose2018adversarial,ceylan2018conditional,gao2020flow} and learning the stein discrepancy~\citep{grathwohl2020learning}.
 We recommend readers to refer to~\citet{song2021train} for a comprehensive introduction on learning EBMs.
 We note that several works~\citep{elvira2015gradient,schuster2015gradient} use the gradient information of the target distribution to iteratively optimize the proposal distributions for adaptive importance sampling.
 However, compared to our method, they can only applied to continuous distributions and require expensive iterative processes.